Dr. Loewe’s Take on Prose Style

 I’ll begin with a confession: it’s misleading to call this “my” take on prose style since I have derived it from Francis-Noel Thomas and Mark Turner’s excellent book Clear and Simple as the Truth: Writing Classic Prose.
 Other writers who have influenced my approach to teaching prose style are Richard Lanham, Bryan Garner, and John Trimble.

 The classic style is a middle style between formal and informal.
 It aims to sound like educated speech.
 It is not a magic bullet because it is a performance consistent with the values of certain audiences, but of course not all possible audiences.
 But the audiences that expect and value classic style are important to you.
-These audiences include professors, employers, co-workers, and other important audiences that any college-educated person should be able to address effectively as part of their repertoire of performances.
-Classic style is by far the most useful style we can practice in our short time together because it is the style that is most likely to pay off for you on many important occasions, so I owe you a duty to help you learn and practice it.
+These audiences include professors, employers, co-workers, the public, and other audiences that any college-educated person should be able to address effectively as part of their repertoire of performances.
+Classic style is the style that is most likely to pay off for you on many important occasions, so I owe you a duty to help you learn and practice it.

 Whenever you write, you build a persona on paper and enact a particular point of view on your subject, your purpose, and your relationship to your audience.
 That point of view will affect your “stance” and, thus, your style.
 Writing is like acting–you play a role with a point of view.